Importance of Physical Education

 Of the many subjects children study in school, there may be none more important than physical education.
 However it must be of high quality and aligned with state/national standards and guidelines.
 A high quality physical education program offers children opportunities to develop the skills, concepts, and dispositions needed to be physically active for life.
 Sufficient, regular physical activity not only helps prevent major diseases but it also: promotes learning; reduces stress, anxiety, and depression; and improves overall student wellness.
 It doesn’t matter if the child excels in every other subject in school and grows up to become a successful professional, with poor health any professional achievement becomes secondary.

 There are many factors that contribute to the ease of implementing and sustaining a quality program, including the involvement of the administration, parents, and community.
 However it ultimately comes down to the willingness of the physical education teacher(s) to do their best no matter the situation.
 That being said, REAL teachers still need our support and appreciation.
-This can be in the form of equipment (every jump-rope, pedometer, heart-rate monitor, and home-made scoop catcher counts), classroom assistance, time and funding for professional development, and by advocating for quality physical education at the local, state, and national level. |
+This can be in the form of equipment (every jump-rope, pedometer, heart-rate monitor, and home-made scoop catcher counts), classroom assistance, time and funding for professional development, and by advocating for quality physical education at the local and state/national levels. |

 Current inactivity pandemic

-Obesity and Physical Activity
+Student Obesity and Physical Activity Levels

 - Nutrition, Physical Activity and Obesity: Data, Trends, and Maps (CDC)